jbyerline/Product-Scanner-Web/README.md

 ### To install required packages use: `npm install`
-Open [http://localhost:3000](http://localhost:3000) to view it in your browser.

 ### To run this project use: `npm start`
 Open [http://localhost:3000](http://localhost:3000) to view it in your browser.